Rambo. Complicated, troubled, haunted, too often misunderstood.

 Fundamental in Guermouche’s artistic practice is the aesthetics of readiness.
 He has been examining different strategies and methods for defence and survival in various media and forms.
 Re-emerging in his work is his inclination to stereotypical male characters, focusing on heroes, the machinery and the monster.

-During 2016 and onwards, ICIA – Institute for Contemporary Ideas & Art will work within the overall thematic Aesthetic of Law, which investigates the organisation of people through law, norms and aesthetics during modernity.
+During 2016 and onwards, ICIA – Institute for Contemporary Ideas & Art works within the overall thematic Aesthetic of Law, which investigates the organisation of people through law, norms and aesthetics during modernity.
 The exhibition series was initiated with the work Du gamla, du fria (Fragments from the National Anthem of Sweden) by artist Mattias Norström in Vasaparken in August.
 The sculpture raised questions on national identity.
-During 2017 several solo exhibitions are planned that in various ways relate to the theme Aesthetic of Law.

 * Rambo and Me, from the introduction to First Blood by David Morell, 1988